dreambitsfoundation/Monu-Framework/README.md

 To access the current query string parameters pass a variable to the _callback_ function as parameter.
 _Note:_ you can use your own variable in place of _queryStringParameters_.

-A MView instances are initialised inside MRouter callback function.
+MView instances are initialised inside MRouter callback function.
 Each MRouter may have _n_ number of MView instances as per the developer's requirement.

 For Example: